Ángela Clavijo

 Ángela Corina Clavijo Silva (born 1 September 1993), known as Korina, is a Colombian professional footballer who plays as a centre back for Chilean club Colo-Colo and the Colombia women's national team.

 Career

+In January 2021, Clavijo left the Sporting Club de Huelva and signed for Córdoba.
 In 2023, Clavijo moved to Chile and signed with Colo-Colo.